-Mid-Block Crosswalk - Mid-block crosswalks refer to any street crossing which occurs between intersections.
-These crosswalks can be useful in circumstances where long blocks would force pedestrians to walk relatively far out of their ways to reach their destination.
-Crosswalks can be paired with paseos or alleys that have been activated and draw activity to cross mid-block.
-Similarly, shared-use paths often create crossing demands between intersections and require safe crossing accommodations on-par with the safety and comfort of the path.
-It is imperative that midblock crosswalks be prominently marked since both drivers and pedestrians may not be expecting them.
+Crossing islands, or pedestrian refuges, resemble the median crossing islands for mid-block usage described in the traffic calming section.
+At larger intersections crossing islands can help to break crossing into two shorter segments, which is particularly helpful at unsignalized use paths often create crossing demands between intersections and require safe crossing accommodations on-par with the safety and comfort of the path.
+It is imperative that mid-block crosswalks be prominently marked since both drivers and pedestrians may not be expecting them.
 Traffic calming features such as neckdowns and median refuges can help to slow vehicles while increasing visibility of crossing pedestrians to drivers.
 Lighting is also an essential element of safe mid-block crossings.
 Street lighting is often focused on intersections and it may be necessary to add lighting to mid-block crosswalk locations.
 Mid-block crosswalks also benefit from the use of bulb-outs or curb extensions.
 These devices help bring pedestrians out into drivers' line of sight prior to crossing.
 Extensions can often be landscaped so as to provide filtration opportunities for stormwater.
-To preserve safe sight lines for all users, any landscaping consists mainly of grasses or lowprofile shrubs rather than trees or hedges.
+To preserve safe sight lines for all users, any landscaping consists mainly of grasses or low-profile shrubs rather than trees or hedges.
 Crosswalks should be clearly marked with paint and signage to alert drivers to the need to yield to people crossing.
 Mid-block crosswalks with stop signs or signals require stop bars for vehicles placed 40 feet prior to the crosswalk as seen in FDOT Standard Index 17346.